6 Tips For How To Stop A Puppy From Chewing

 4. Give Your Dog Attention

-Sometimes dogs chew things up because they want your attention.
+Sometimes, dogs chew things up because they want your attention.
 Make sure you give your dog plenty of attention.
-If you have her locked up all the time, even when you are home, she’s not getting the affection she needs to learn acceptable versus unacceptable behavior.
+If you keep her locked up all the time, even when you are home, she’s not getting the affection she needs to learn acceptable and unacceptable behavior.
+If you have an anxious dog, provide calming methods like an anti-anxiety or calming dog bed.
+Talk to your veterinarian about calming treats and the use of CBD to help your puppy with anxiety.

 5. Try A Taste Deterrent